ishwar-ikm/python-projects/17 Automated birthday wisher/readme.txt

 Supports Gmail as the email service provider

 User can personalize the message in letter_templates and add or edit birthdays in birthday.csv file.

+To completely automate this project we can upload these files to python anywhere website (https://www.pythonanywhere.com/) and schedule task to run this program every day on certain time on that day.